JoshuaPiinRueyPan/ViolenceDetection/README.md

 ## Quick Start
 ### Training
 1. Download the fight/non-fight dataset from [here](http://visilab.etsii.uclm.es/personas/oscar/FightDetection/index.html)
-   or, other fight/non-fight datasets is also supported if and only if you separate the fight and non-fight videos in the different directories.
+   or, other fight/non-fight datasets is also supported as long as you separate the fight and non-fight videos in the different directories.

 2. To make the data catelogs that will tell the data manager where to load the videos, edit the file: